cscorley/Kaleidoscope/README.md

 );
 ```

-would expect both keys 'a' and 'b' be part of the next keyboard report.
+would expect both keys 'a' and 'b' to be part of the next upcoming keyboard report.

 ### Negating assertions

 Assertions are boolean conditions.
-It can sometimes make sense to
+Sometimes you will want to
 invert their logic.

 For instance